agent-0028/sinatra-sandbox/README.md

 Make sure your environment is set up to point to a remote Docker host.

-Double check the tag specified in the `image` fiels of `docker-compose-deploy.yml`.
+Double check the tag specified in the `image` field of `docker-compose-deploy.yml`.

 ```
 docker-compose \